- Spoon ECU, we can confirm that Spoon ECU P73-0030-Z1 works with Hondash. No other Spoon ECU has been tested and confirmed yet.

 - quick datalogging must be disabled in Crome

-- J12 jumper must be connected as in the picture below
+- J12 jumper must be connected as depicted in either of the pictures below

 - ECTUNE ROM editor uses its own proprietary communication protocol and thus all maps created in this editor are not currently compatible with Hondash,